SLEEPYBQ/Survey-V2/README.md

 # PaperQA

-An AI-powered research paper analysis pipeline that converts PDF research papers to Markdown format and automatically extracts structured information using Large Language Models (LLMs).
+PaperQA is an AI-powered research paper analysis pipeline that converts PDF research papers to Markdown format and automatically extracts structured information using Large Language Models (LLMs).
 Designed for systematic literature reviews and research paper surveys.

 ## Overview